quincy/matchers-presentation/presentation/slides.md

 # Agenda
 * The goal of testing
+* A brief discussion on Mocks
 * Given, When, Then testing
-* A brief discussion on Mocks
+* Improving a typical test
 * What is a Matcher?
-* Why should I use them?
-* Examples
 * Implementing the Matcher interface
 * Existing Matchers